rduplain/qwerty.sh/web/README.md

 ### Requirements

+* Serve a portable shell script at the qwerty.sh domain via HTTPS.
+* Serve a specific VERSION of the shell script at qwerty.sh/VERSION.
+* Each published version shall be published forever.
+* Published versions shall guarantee that they have no changes over time.
 * All HTTP responses shall redirect to the HTTPS location of the same path.
 * HTTPS shall be terminated by a proxying httpd.
 * All HTTP and HTTPS responses shall have a shell body: